Wendt Pottery History Page 2015

 After practice, the stamp became much clearer and easier to read.

 For those interested in using this marking method, the directions are below.

-I believe it is the bottom stamp in conjunction with our willingness to do precision custom work to customer specifications that has lead to our continued success.
-Each year we receive hundreds of custom orders from all over the U. S. thanks to the stamps on the bottoms of the pots.
+I believe it is the bottom stamp in conjunction with our willingness to do precision custom work to customer specifications that has lead to my continued success.
+Each year, I receive hundreds of custom orders from all over the U. S. thanks to the stamps on the bottoms of the pots.

-Today our studio is over 10,000 square feet with work space for four full time potters (currently it is just me) and kiln capacity to fire well over 100 cubic feet per month.
+Today my studio is over 10,000 square feet with work space for four full time potters (currently it is just me) and kiln capacity to fire well over 100 cubic feet per month.

 bottom stamping method

 email me if you have any comments or questions at email@example.com .
 Paste this in the subject line to get through the spam filter I have set up: yb1 print details